 Building an awesome fort

 After you’ve located your space, spread a large sheet over the anchor piece of furniture, like the back of a sofa or the top of a table.
-In my house we’ve used our piano.
+In my house, we use our piano.

-Handy tip: if you are using the back of a sofa as an anchor, use a fitted sheet to hold it more securely.
+Handy tip: if you’re using the back of a sofa as an anchor, use a fitted sheet to hold it more securely.

 Bring in chairs or a tall support of some kind to prop up the middle of the sheet.
 You can use a tripod, a bar stool, or another sofa.
-Avoid using lamps or other objects that may easily fall over.
+Avoid using lamps or other objects that can easily fall.
 Wherever you see sags in the sheets, simply bring in another chair or support to get the sheet to the desired height.

 For advanced builders only: Mount removable 3M hooks in the ceiling, drop string from them, and attach clothespins or potato chip clips to the end of the string.
 Then clip the blanket or sheet to the clips in order to create a floating ceiling.